Skip the bottled dressing and make a fresh-tasting Basic Vinaigrette in minutes with just oil, vinegar, salt, and pepper from your pantry.

-Making your own small batch, homemade, salad dressing instead of store-bought salad dressing will also save you money and give you more variety without locking you into eating the same dressing time after time.
+Making your own small-batch salad dressing instead of store-bought will also save you money and give you more variety without locking you into eating the same dressing time after time.
+Best of all, you can customize a vinaigrette to be sweet or savory, serve it over cold fruit salads or warm vegetables, or use it as a marinade.

 Jump to: